saqib16/image-NFT/README.md

 https://nft-image.netlify.app/

 **prerequisite**:
 Must have metamask and connected to Ropsten Test Network .
-To use metamask you may install metamask chrome extention
+To use metamask you may install metamask chrome extension